rhenzar/thelanding/README.md

 ==========

 A repository filled with programs and applications developed at TheLanding.
 You can find TheLanding at <http://thelanding.rhenzar.com>.
-The source and binary forms of the programs and applications found at TheLanding's GitHub are free software, in accordance to the BSD License, listed below.
 ===========================================================================

 © 2012, 2012, rhenzar